bsmith89/resume/resume.md

     doi:[10.1093/nar/gku1201](https://doi.org/10.1093/nar/gku1201)

 ## Posters and Presentations ##

+-   [2019] "_Muribaculaceae_ Genomes Assembled from Metagenomes Suggest Genetic
+    Drivers of Differential Response to Acarbose Treatment in Mice" (poster), **American Society for Microbiology - Microbe**, San Francisco, California

 -   "Changes in the gut microbiota and fermentation products associated with enhanced longevity in acarbose-treated mice."